Kemp Surname Meaning, History & Origin

-Kemp Surname Genealogy
+Kemp Surname Meaning

 The Middle English and German word kempe was a status name for a champion, a professional fighter or jouster who engaged in single combat on behalf of others.

 The surname spelling began as Campe or Kempe and later gave way to Kemp.

-Kemp Resources on
+Kemp Surname Resources on The Internet

 - Kemp Family Association.

 - Kemp Family Chronicles.

 Kemps from North Carolina.

 - from England (Southeast and East Anglia), Scotland and Germany

 - to America, Bahamas, South Africa, Australia and New Zealand